aws/aws-emr-containers-best-practices/content/submit-applications/docs/spark/pyspark.md

   adding: dependent/__init__.py (stored 0%)
   adding: dependent/dependentFunc.py (deflated 7%)
 ```
+dependentFunc.py from earlier example has been bundled as

-[pyspark-packaged-dependency-src.zip](../../resources/pyspark-packaged-dependency-src.zip) - Place this file in a s3 location
+[pyspark-packaged-dependency-src.zip](../../resources/pyspark-packaged-dependency-src.zip).
+Upload this file to a S3 location

 ```
 cat > py-files-zip-pi.py <<EOF